Last Updated on February 2, 2021 by Ope Quadri

 Before you apply for Adsense, ensure you keep your blog clean, remove other ad networks codes.

 We’ve however read about some webmasters who got their application approved even with other affiliate codes on their web page.

 There are other ad networks webmasters have called alternatives to Adsense, they include Chitika, Infolinks, Clicksor and others out there, but the truth must be told, Google Adsense is still the leader in Ad networks.
 It has been around for 15 years.

 Infobase final verdict:

 Getting Adsense Approval for a new blog isn’t just about the number of blog posts, but also about th quality and originality of your contentsEven a few number of post enough to get adsense.
 It’s not about count, its about the quality of blog post you have.

 In addition to the above must-do things to get adsense approval for a new blog, you also need to note the following additional points:

-You need a website to get approved for adsense.
-Adsense code is used on website and on YouTube Videos, so you need a website or a YouTube Channel before you can apply for adsense.
+You need a website to get approved for Adsense.
+Adsense code is used on the website and on YouTube Videos, so you need a website or a YouTube channel before you can apply for Adsense.

 The first thing required of you for AdSense approval is to own a website or a YouTube channel.